-During this dark time, the famous writer and Patriot Thomas Paine wrote in The American Crisis, “These are the times that try men’s souls.
-The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands it NOW, deserves the love and thanks of men and women.”
-With the fate of America’s destiny hanging in the balance, General Washington proceeded to launch a daring operation to strike the enemy and prevent the flaming torch of American liberty from being extinguished forever.
+During this dark chapter, the famous writer and Patriot Thomas Paine wrote in The American Crisis, “These are the times that try men’s souls.
+The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands it NOW, deserves the love and thanks of man and woman.
+Tyranny, like hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.”
+Animated by those words as the fate of America’s destiny was hanging in the balance, General Washington proceeded to launch a daring operation to strike the enemy and prevent the flaming torch of American liberty from being extinguished forever.
 The password for this secret mission said it all: “Victory or Death.”

 On Christmas night 1776, the Commander-in-Chief and his troops left their frigid Pennsylvania encampments and crossed the ice-chocked Delaware River in the middle of a severe winter storm.
 After making it over to New Jersey, Washington and his band of 2,400 soldiers marched ten difficult miles to reach the town of Trenton, where they routed a garrison of 1,500 Hessian mercenaries on the morning of December 26.
 “This is a glorious day for our country,” said General Washington as he grabbed the hand of a young officer.
 In forty-five minutes or less, his men had finally conquered the enemy.
 Adding more meaning to the victory was the fact that not one American was killed during the battle.
 The clash resulted in the wounding of Four Americans, including the future fifth President of the United States, James Monroe, but as historian David McCullough records, the only fatalities during the operation were “two soldiers who had frozen to death” earlier that night during the perilous nighttime march to Trenton.

 Washington and his soldiers crossing the ice-chocked Delaware River in the middle of a severe winter storm on Christmas night 1776.
-(Photo Credit: Mort Künstler)
+(Photo Credit: Wikimedia Commons)

 The victorious Americans quickly returned to Pennsylvania, but rather than retiring to winter quarters to rest up until the next fighting season, Washington decided to strike the enemy again.
 Another hazardous crossing of the Delaware was made and Washington’s troops returned to the scene of their recent triumph.
 Before the fight could go on, however, the Commander-in-Chief had to make an urgent appeal to many of his best soldiers to stay with the army.
-With their enlistments about to expire, veteran American troops had earned a path back to their homes, but Washington simply could not afford to lose them.
+With their enlistments about to expire, veteran American troops had earned a path back to their homes.
+As deserving as those men were to leave the field, Washington simply could not afford to lose them.
 “My brave fellows,” he told his warriors, “you have done all I asked you to do, and more than could be reasonably expected, but your country is at stake, your wives, your houses, and all that you hold dear.
 You have worn yourselves out with fatigues and hardships, but we know not how to spare you.
 If you will consent to stay one month longer, you will render that service to the cause of liberty, and to your country, which you can probably never do under any other circumstance.”
-Between those stirring words and the efforts of Robert Morris, a wealthy Philadelphia financier who rushed Washington funds to pay his soldiers, historian John Ferling records that, “Slightly more than half of those who were about to go home agreed to stay on.”
+Between those stirring words and the efforts of Robert Morris, a wealthy Philadelphia merchant who rushed Washington funds to pay his soldiers, historian John Ferling records that, “Slightly more than half of those who were about to go home agreed to stay on.”

 Washington and his troops quickly found themselves engaged against a British force under General Charles Cornwallis at the Second Battle of Trenton on January 2, 1777.
 The Commander-in-Chief had established a defensive line just outside of Trenton on a slope behind the Assunpink Creek and sharp fighting took place as Cornwallis’s men pushed through the town and tried to storm the Assunpink’s crossing points.
 The Continentals managed to repulse the enemy’s efforts, killing several hundred Redcoats and Hessians in the process.

-To give the British the impression that his army was settling in for the night, Washington left troops behind to keep the campfires burning and to give other impressions of activity while he pulled away under the over of darkness with his main force.
+To give the British the impression that his army was settling in for the night, Washington left troops behind to keep the campfires burning while he pulled away under the over of darkness with his main force.
 Another agonizing ordeal awaited the soldiers of the Continental Army as they followed their commander on a frigid 12-mile march down dark and icy lanes to strike Cornwallis’s rear guard at Princeton, New Jersey.

 On the morning of January 3, 1777, Washington’s lead elements ran into British troops marching to reinforce Cornwallis.
 It was when the outnumbered Redcoats were gaining the advantage over the Americans at the end of their bayonets that the Commander-in-Chief rallied his troops astride his terrific white horse and personally led a counterattack that turned the tide of battle.
 As one young American officer described Washington’s courage under fire during the engagement: “I shall never forget what I felt … when I saw him brave all the dangers of the field and his important life hanging as it were by a single hair with a thousand deaths flying around him.
 Believe me, I thought not of myself.”